BryanLong14/bryan-tyler-collaborating-with-git/practice/README.md

 ## Instructions

 Try out different workflows.
 Find a partner.
 One of you needs to copy the app folder to outside this repo and create a remote repository for you to work off of.
+Use [this app](https://random-task-generator.firebaseapp.com) to generate tasks to practice with.

 ## Practices